Estimate Time6 min

 Source: Fidelity

-Charts assume income of $100,000.
+Charts assume earned income of $100,000.
 All income is assumed to be ordinary income subject to income taxation.
-A FICA tax rate of 7.65%, federal income brackets and state income tax brackets are used.
+A FICA effective tax rate, federal income brackets, and state income tax brackets are used.
 We assume that state adjusted gross income (AGI) is the same as the federal AGI and that the only deduction that applies is federal standard deduction based on filing status.
 We assume further that the additional federal standard deduction for age is included, and no credits are claimed.
-All data is as of 2023.
-Tax law may have changed between 2023 and the publishing date of the article.
+All data is as of 2024.
+Tax law may have changed between 2024 and the publishing date of the article.

-The combined FICA, effective state and federal income tax rates for a single filer earning $100,000 of income vary from a high of 29.16% in Oregon to a low of 22.72% in North Dakota.
-For a married couple filing jointly with the same income, the combined effective state and federal income tax rates range from a high of 21.64% in Oregon to a low of 15.89% in North Dakota.
+The combined FICA, effective state and federal income tax rates for a single filer earning $100,000 of income vary from a high of 28.06% in Oregon to a low of 21.06% for the 9 states with no state income tax.
+(The low among states that do levy an income tax is 21.77% for North Dakota).
+For a married couple filing jointly with the same income, the combined effective FICA state and federal income tax rates range from a high of 20.63% in Oregon to a low of 15.31% for those same 9 states, plus North Dakota.

-• Minnesota, Maine, and Montana are also in the top 10 highest-tax states for income tax rates for both kinds of filers.
+• Maine, Minnesota, Georgia, Virginia, Kansas, South Carolina, and Montana are also in the top 10 highest-tax states for income tax rates for both kinds of filers.

-• While California ranked among the most expensive states for single filers, with an effective tax rate of 26.58%, it also ranked among the 20 best states for married people filing jointly, with an effective tax rate of 17.58%.
+• While California ranked among the most expensive states for single filers earning $100,000, with an effective tax rate of 25.37%, it also ranked among the 15 best states for married filers at the same income level, with an effective tax rate of 16.78%.

-• New Jersey and Rhode Island are among the states with the lowest effective tax rates for married filers.
+• Ohio, New Jersey, and Arizona are among the states with the lowest effective tax rates for married filers.

-• West Virginia is nearly in the middle for all states for married couples filing jointly and single filers alike.
+• Oklahoma is nearly in the middle for all states for married couples filing jointly and single filers alike.

 Source: Fidelity

 Charts assume income of $100,000.
 All income is assumed to be ordinary income subject to income taxation.
-A FICA tax rate of 7.65%, federal income brackets and state income tax brackets are used.
+A FICA effective tax rate, federal income brackets, and state income tax brackets are used.
 We assume that state adjusted gross income (AGI) is the same as the federal AGI and that the only deduction that applies is federal standard deduction based on filing status.
 We assume further that the additional federal standard deduction for age is included, and no credits are claimed.
-All data is as of 2023.
-Tax law may have changed between 2023 and the publishing date of the article.
+All data is as of 2024.
+Tax law may have changed between 2024 and the publishing date of the article.

-So if you're looking to save money on taxes, you might consider Florida and Texas despite their rising costs of living.
+So if you're looking to save money on taxes and your annual income is $100,000 or less, you might consider Florida and Texas despite their relatively high cost of living.
 But there's always North Dakota and Ohio which also have favorable tax rates.
-Or if you're married and the idea of paying some state income tax isn't a deal-breaker, California could be a good choice.
-And then there's always New Jersey, which is just recovering from 2 years of population decreases and ranks in the top 10 states for joint filers.
+At the same income level, California could be a good choice if you're a married couple filing jointly, especially if the idea of paying some state income tax isn't a deal-breaker.
+And then there's always New Jersey, which ranks in the top 10 lowest-tax states for both single and joint filers for states with an income tax.

 Remember everyone's tax situation is different, and it makes sense to consult with a financial or tax professional for advice.